neil-oliver/Major-Studio-1/dv_method/README.md

 - Show to be the chart wich people perceive most accurately and quickly. ([source](https://priceonomics.com/how-william-cleveland-turned-data-visualization/)).

 ### Further Reading
-The early origins and development of the scatterplot[Friendly & Denis](http://datavis.ca/papers/friendly-scat.pdf)
+The early origins and development of the scatterplot by [Friendly & Denis](http://datavis.ca/papers/friendly-scat.pdf)

 ## Gathering / Plotting Data